EEN421/EEN421.github.io/_posts/2026-08-03-KQL-Detection-of-the-Week:-A-Heap-of-Trouble-Detecting-Spring-Boot-Heapdump-Theft-When-the-Exfiltration-Is-a-GET-Request_.md

 // /actuator/heapdump are the same request -- because to Spring, they are.
 | extend NormPath = trim_end(@"/+", replace_regex(PathOnly, @"/{2,}", "/"))
 | extend Segments = split(NormPath, "/")
-| extend Endpoint = tostring(Segments[array_length(Segments) - 1])
-// THE authoritative test: exact equality against a parsed path SEGMENT.
+// THE authoritative test: exact equality against a parsed path SEGMENT, at ANY
-// Not `Url has "heapdump"` -- that is a question about a term appearing somewhere,
+// position.
+Not `Url has "heapdump"` -- that is a question about a term appearing
-// which is a different question and answers yes to /docs/heapdump-howto.html.
+// somewhere, which is a different question and answers yes to /docs/heapdump-howto.html.
+// And not the LAST segment either: /env, /loggers, /metrics and /health all take a path
+// selector, and jolokia is mounted at /**, so on those the endpoint ID is never final.
+| extend Matched = set_intersect(Segments, ActuatorEndpoints)
+| where array_length(Matched) > 0
+// Matched is almost always a single element.
+When it isn't (a selector that happens to
+// equal another endpoint ID -- rare, e.g. /actuator/env/loggers), the element order of
+// set_intersect is not documented, so Matched[0] is arbitrary rather than "the first in
+// the path". `Matched` stays in the output so you can see when that happened.
-| where Endpoint in (ActuatorEndpoints)
+| extend Endpoint    = tostring(Matched[0])
+| extend EndpointIdx = array_index_of(Segments, Endpoint)
+// Everything BEFORE the endpoint ID is the management base path, recovered from the
+// data rather than assumed.
+Everything AFTER it is the selector, and the selector is
+// evidence: /env/spring.datasource.password is a targeted secret read, /env is a sweep.
+| extend BasePath = iff(EndpointIdx <= 0, "",
+                        strcat_array(array_slice(Segments, 0, EndpointIdx - 1), "/"))
+| extend Selector = strcat_array(array_slice(Segments, EndpointIdx + 1, -1), "/")
+| extend TargetedSelector = isnotempty(Selector)
 // --- Result.
 EventResultDetails is the HTTP status code; HttpStatusCode is an alias.
 // EventOriginalResultDetails holds the source's raw value when normalization couldn't
 // map it, so it's the better second look before falling back to anything coarser.